The Most Common ADA Compliance Issues for Websites

 Color contrast ratio refers to the difference in light between foreground elements (such as the text on your website) and the background.
 WCAG 2.1 Success Criterion (SC) 1.4.3 requires websites to maintain a color contrast ratio of at least 4.5:1 for normal text and 3:1 for larger text.

-If your site doesn’t maintain an appropriate color contrast ratio, some users may be unable to read your content.
-Depending on the colors you choose, people with certain vision disabilities (such as color vision deficiency syndrome) might see a blank page.
-Individuals with low vision or neurocognitive conditions may have trouble focusing on the text.
+Without an appropriate color contrast ratio, some users may be unable to read your content.
+Depending on the colors you choose, people with certain vision disabilities (including color vision deficiency syndrome or color blindness) might see a blank page.
+Additionally, individuals with low vision or neurocognitive conditions may have trouble focusing on the text.

-Unfortunately, most websites don’t meet the minimum threshold.
-Each year, WebAIM (Web Accessibility In Mind) performs basic audits on the home pages of the top 1 million websites on the internet.
-In WebAIM’s 2022 report, 83.9% of homepages had low contrast text that fell short of WCAG’s requirements.
+Unfortunately, most websites don’t meet the minimum color contrast threshold.
+Each year, WebAIM (Web Accessibility in Mind) performs basic audits on the homepages of the top 1 million websites on the internet.
+In WebAIM’s 2024 report, 81% of homepages had low-contrast text that fell short of WCAG’s requirements.
+A color contrast checker can help you choose color combinations that are accessible for individuals with disabilities.

 Missing Image Alternative Text

-In WebAIM’s 2022 report, 55.4% of homepages had missing alternative text for images.
-That can be a potentially serious concern for compliance, especially when you consider how often missing alt text is cited in major ADA digital accessibility cases.
+The WebAIM 2024 report found that 54.5% of homepages had missing alternative text for images.
+This is a huge compliance risk — especially considering how often missing alt text is cited in major ADA digital accessibility cases.

 Missing Language Tags

-WCAG 2.1 SC 3.1.1 requires that the default human language of each web page can be programmatically determined, or understood by software.
+WCAG 2.1 SC 3.1.1 requires that the default human language of each web page can be programmatically determined or understood by software.
+For example, if a web page includes both German and English but most of the content is in German, the default human language should be identified as German by the lang attribute.

 Screen readers use different pronunciation rules depending on the language of the content.
-If the default language isn’t set, the screen reader software must guess — and that can lead to a frustrating experience for users.
+If the default language isn’t set, the screen reader software must guess what the language is — which can lead to a frustrating experience for users.

 Empty Hyperlinks and Poor Link Text